Known About Traveling in Local Trains Of Mumbai 2022

 9. Where can i find more about local trains ?: Refer the train fares and time table section and go through local train article for more insight.

-10. Women Safety and Other Facilities ?: Special ladies only trains are running between Churchgate and Virar and also in Central route.
-Separate ladies ticket counter available at many stations.
-Police personal and Guards are available inside ladies compartment between Evening and Morning hours which makes ladies feel safety and keep away from unwanted troubles during late night and in early hours.
+10. Women Safety and Other Facilities ?: Special ladies-only trains are running between Churchgate and Virar and also in the Central route.
+Separate lady’s ticket counters are available at many stations.
+Police personnel and Guards are available inside the ladies’ compartment between the Evening and Morning hours which makes ladies feel safe and keep away from unwanted troubles late at night and in the early hours.

 Ticketing System